mirsella/news-scraper/README.md

       - edge=lmp
 ```

-localtunnel can also be used, but visiting the site requires to enter the client ip
+localtunnel can also be used, but visiting the site requires to enter the client ip the first time

+need to look into cloudflared